-The packaging of slapd is designed to be configured within the service itself by dedicating a separate DIT for that purpose.
-This allows one to dynamically configure slapd without needing to restart the service or edit config files.
+slapd is designed to be configured within the service itself by dedicating a separate DIT for that purpose.
+This allows for dynamic configuration of slapd without needing to restart the service or edit config files.
 This configuration database consists of a collection of text-based LDIF files located under /etc/ldap/slapd.d, but these should never be edited directly.
-This way of working is known by several names: the slapd-config method, the Real Time Configuration (RTC) method, or the cn=config method.
+This way of working is known by several names: the "slapd-config" method, the "Real Time Configuration (RTC)" method, or the "cn=config" method.
 You can still use the traditional flat-file method (slapd.conf) but that will not be covered in this guide.

-Right after installation, you will get two databases, or suffixes: one for your data, based on your host's domain (dc=example, dc=com), and one for your configuration, with its root at cn=config.
+Right after installation, you will get two databases, or suffixes: one for your data, which is based on your host's domain (dc=example,dc=com), and one for your configuration, with its root at cn=config.
 To change the data on each we need different credentials and access methods:

-• dc=example, dc=com
+• dc=example,dc=com

-The administrative user for this suffix is cn=admin, dc=example, dc=com and its password is the one selected during the installation of the slapd package.
+The administrative user for this suffix is cn=admin,dc=example,dc=com and its password is the one selected during the installation of the slapd package.

-• cn = config
+• cn=config

 The configuration of slapd itself is stored under this suffix.
-Changes to it can be made by the special DN gidNumber=0+uidNumber=0, cn=peercred, cn=external, cn=auth.
-This is how the local system's root user (uid=0/gid=0)

-is seen by the directory when using SASL EXTERNAL authentication through the ldapi:/// transport via the /run/slapd/ldapi Unix socket.
+Changes to it can be made by the special DN gid-Number=0+uidNumber=0, cn=peercred, cn=external, cn=auth.
+This is how the local system's root user (uid=0/gid=0) is seen by the directory when using SASL EXTERNAL authentication through the ldapi:/// transport via the /run/slapd/ldapi Unix socket.
 Essentially what this means is that only the local root user can update the cn=config database.
 More details later.